metrumresearchgroup/bbi/docs/bbi/nonmem/run/sge/sge.md

 Specifies to run the targeted model on the Sun Grid Engine.
 The SGE execution method basically operates as a qsub wrapper for `bbi nonmem run local` to ensure uniformity.

 ### Babylon Binary Location
-You may note that this command has an additional flag, the `--babylonBinary` flag.
+You may note that this command has an additional flag, the `--babylon_binary` flag.
 This is because the SGE command will create a script that will basically run babylon in local mode as a SGE command.
 This means that the job being fired off onto the grid isn't saying

 `"nmfe74 ..."`